What is Aromatherapy?

 Some oils are considered safe if inhaled, and yet could be irritating if applied to the skin.
 Others like some citrus oils can cause phototoxicity, a condition in which the skin becomes very sensitive to sunlight, whereas this would not result from inhalation.

 There are many wonderful uses for essential oil aromatherapy, but YOU MUST do your own research.
 Please remember that everything you read on the Internet is NOT true or substantiated by research.
+Unfortunately, a lot of your research will take you down a rabbit hole of conflicting information which can be very frustrating.

 Since the exact chemical composition of the essential oil compounds is influenced by many factors, they can be difficult to research in scientific studies.